DarkKronicle/knowledge/programming/minecraft/Font Rendering.md

 **Flaws**

-- Minecraft doesn't properly handle [[Font Rendering|Bearing X]], resulting in some characters like `j` to be completely messed up.
+- Minecraft doesn't properly handle Bearing X, resulting in some characters like `j` to be completely messed up.
 - Subpixel precision doesn't work.
 Fonts don't like snapping to pixels.
 There are a lot of times when a character is inbetween two pixels.
 Minecraft renders both of these the exact same, but a method called oversampling allows these to look crisper.
 Without oversampling Minecraft can have a very inconsistent look at smaller font sizes.

 -----